-Visit www.Acanafest.org to learn more about this year's festival.Read More
+Visit www.Acanafest.org to learn more about how you can participate in next year's festival!Read More

 ACANA's, Serving and Transforming Active Youth program (A-STAY), is a youth mentoring program which utilize masters and mentors in various fields to habilitate youth behavior in many cases focusing them on positive career objectives.
 The program produce workshops by presenting relevant youth engaged topics with a goal of helping youth to achieve positive outcome.Read More

 ACANA operates a Food Bank that serves an average of 120 people monthly.
 The ACANA Food Bank program was created to increase food security and improve nutrition in the community.
 ACANA continues to provide food to lower income and need families of all back grounds and ages through their Food Bank.

 In 2013, ACANA staff led by Voffee Jabateh, Producer & Musician Chilton Jah James, and Liberian Singer Moses Swaray wrote, produced, and recorded an anti-gambling Public Service Announcement at the ACANA Recording Studio.
 The PSA is now being considered for wider use by the Department of Behavioral Health and Intellectual Disabilities.

 After working with 3 other lawyers to no avail, a young woman approached ACANA in 2010 for help.
 She and her daughter had arrived in the US several years earlier .
 Unfortunately because of her complex case, she found herself anguishing in deportation proceedings for years.
 After much hard work & dedication, ACANA was able to help her get out of deportation and gain legal status.
 Today the young woman and her daughter are permanent residents.